National Garden of American Heroes: Initial reception by historians

 In 2020, James R. Grossman, the executive director of the American Historical Association, said that "The choices vary from odd to probably inappropriate to provocative" and suggested that the proposal was an attempt by Trump "to seize on a cultural conflict to distract from other issues" during an election season, as suggested by the short (60-day) timetable that Trump set forth in his order.
 Historian Karen Cox described the executive order about the proposed monument as "random" and said that "Nothing about this suggests it's thoughtful".
 Historian Adam Domby noted that the initial proposal did not include Native Americans, although Red Cloud, Chief Joseph, Sacagawea, Chief Sitting Bull, Tecumseh, and Jim Thorpe have since been selected.
-Domby also noted that the initial proposal included General George Patton but omitted President Dwight D. Eisenhower, although both generals are now slated for inclusion as are other historical military figures.
+Domby also noted that the initial proposal included General George Patton but omitted President Dwight D. Eisenhower, although both generals were later slated for inclusion as are other historical military figures.
 Several of the chosen statues were criticized for their stances on race, and criticism was made that the garden featured more conservative intellectuals than left-leaning ones.